amirmat98/Research_Track1_Assignment1/README.md

 		interface("right")
 		turn(+2, 0.5)
 ```

+### interface

+The 'interface' function is a technique of presentation that facilitates client communication.
+In this function, every command that must be displayed in an Imagine Monitor has been implemented.

 ### main

 With the functions outlined in the preceding part, we can now explain the primary code responsible for the robot's ability to grasp and move all the golden tokens, ultimately gathering them in a single spot.